blue-build/modules/README.md

 This repository contains the default official module repository for [BlueBuild](https://blue-build.org/).
 See [./modules/](./modules/) for the module source code.
 See the [website](https://blue-build.org/reference/module/) for module documentation.
 See [How to make a custom module](https://blue-build.org/how-to/making-modules/) and [Contributing](https://blue-build.org/learn/contributing/) for help with making custom modules and contributing.

-## Style & code guidelines for official modules
+## Style & code guidelines for official bash modules

 These are general guidelines for writing official modules and their documentation to follow in order to keep a consistent style.
 Not all of these are to be mindlessly followed, especially the ones about grammar and writing style, but it's good to keep these in mind if you intend to contribute back upstream, so that your module doesn't feel out of place.